 Time to sit on your suitcase and try to zip it!

 Just kidding… if you follow the above tips, you should actually have a little wiggle room in your suitcase still if you put them in there correctly.
 Since I’m referring to the hard shell carry on - I’m going to explain how I pack the cubes into the suitcase itself.
 Most hard-shell suitcases have two distinct sides.
 The “bottom” which has the bumps from the handles and elastic straps, and the “top” that has a zipper that closes off that whole section.
 Everyone has their own way of packing, but this is what I’ve found to be most effective, especially when thinking about how to not overpack!

 On the “bottom” section, I use the ridges from the extendable handle to my advantage.
 I place shoes parallel with the handles down by the wheels.
 Since I have 2 pair with me, and one on my feet, that leaves the third section open for my cosmetics bag.
 My toiletry bag goes towards the other end of the suitcase, and if I have extra room or a packing cube that just doesn’t quite fit on the other side – I can place it there!
 That space is also good for packing your charging cables, universal adapter, hat, or other miscellaneous items you may have.

-I hope you find this helpful and that you can learn to slowly overcome the packing dilemma that we all face at one time or another!
+I hope you find this helpful and that you can learn how not to overpack!
 Did I miss any tips?
 Comment down below and share yours so we all become better packers!
 Don’t forget to look out for my YouTube video at the bottom of this post!

 Did you like this?
 Save it to Pinterest using either of the Pin buttons in the top corner of the image!